 , Improbable Weapon Usage

 and Artistic License – Ships

 open/close all folders

 - The M1911 service pistol (usually the M1911A1 variant specifically), shows up in a lot of Science Fiction as the signature gun of characters who have access to VASTLY higher tech weapons.
-It's often justified by being much simpler and potentially more reliable than those other Science-Fictional weapons.
-(A reasonable extrapolation to make from the real world, where it's already over a hundred years old, pretty outdated in some ways, and yet still in common use.)
+It's often justified by being much simpler and potentially more reliable than those other sci-fi weapons (a reasonable extrapolation to make from the real world, where it's already over a hundred years old, pretty outdated in some ways, and yet still in common use).

-- In the Honor Harrington novels, Honor notoriously carries one and puts it to great use.
-In the 40th century, when more contemporary weapons could easily tear apart a real-word tank.
+- In the Honor Harrington novels, Honor notoriously carries one and puts it to great use in the 40th century, when more contemporary weapons could easily tear apart a real-word tank.
 It turns out she's in the SCA, which by that time practice with gunpowder firearms the same way their modern counterparts practice archery.
 There are also noted to be several advantages to using a contemporary firearm, such as the fact that the sound of firing one is much more intimidating in a universe where people are used to the comparatively quiet "pew pew" of a pulser.

 - Here's the IMDFB page for the M1911 series.